supertestnet/node_faker/README.md

 - in scriptSigs, witnesses, and output scripts, bitcoind has an ASM format that I don't perfectly emulate; I use taprootjs's ASM format instead, after applying the "join" operator; this is pretty close to bitcoind's ASM format, but it's not identical
 - in particular, for signatures that have a sigflag appended, bitcoind's format changes the sigflag from its hex value to a corresponding marker such as: `[ALL],` whereas taprootjs just keeps the hex value, e.g. `01`
 - when displaying the value of a utxo, bitcoind uses a number format that allows for trailing zeroes; thus it might look like this: `"value": 0.21000000,` – whereas my format does not display trailing zeroes; e.g. my format would display that like this: `"value": 0.21,`
-- in outputs, my format makes no attempt to replicate the descriptor, and for everything it says `"desc": "unknown",`
+- in outputs, my format makes no attempt to replicate the descriptor, and every time it says `"desc": "unknown",`
 - four of the output types supported by bitcoind (i.e. pubkey, multisig, witness_unknown, and nonstandard) do not get their output type displayed properly in my format; instead I just say `"type": "unknown",` for those, and only support the seven most common ones, namely, pubkeyhash, scripthash, witness_v0_keyhash, witness_v0_scripthash, witness_v1_taproot, anchor, and nulldata
 - the "difficulty" number does not match the difficulty number provided by bitcoind, and I don't know why